 The Doppler effect for sound can be expressed as follows:

-For approaching source, speed v' should be negative; for receding source, speed v' should be positive.
+For the approaching source, the speed v' should be negative; for receding source, speed v' should be positive.